Mobile home parks move from mom-and-pop to corporate

 Karla Ottero came home to her trailer in the Sans Souci park in unincorporated Boulder County one day last summer to find a blue tote bag hanging from her door knob.
 “We’re Glad You’re Here!” it announced in cheerful white script on the outside.

-Inside was an announcement: the park had been sold by its local owners to a company based in Greenwood Village.
+Inside was an announcement: The park had been sold by its local owners to a company based in Greenwood Village.
 The news blindsided the small community tucked in a valley just off Colorado 93, nearly hidden from the highway but with a panoramic view to the Flatirons.

 Residents had begun talking about purchasing the park themselves to become a resident-owned community, and had heard no rumblings of an impending sale, so the news triggered concern — especially when residents looked closer at page after page of new rules and regulations that the owners planned to impose, a list one resident figured would immediately put virtually everyone in violation of something.